My year of Gulps!

 My first Gulp was a sunrise-to-sunset walk in a part of the Royal National Park I hadn’t been to before.
 It was unplugged - no music, audiobooks or podcasts.
 Just enjoying the experience.

+To begin it was raining, which meant there weren’t many people around and added to the experience.
+It was beautiful.
+Then the weather cleared up and turned into a sunny afternoon.
 It was a time to think and to be.
 To be present and in the moment.
 To explore a new place, surrounding by some of Mother' Nature’s great work.
 It was physically testing - tiring and my feet were very sore but I loved it.

 COST: Petrol and snacks (maybe A$20 in total)